 Day 5 Big Island: Tour Lava Tubes and Steam Vents

 If you start at the Kilauea Visitor Center, you can enjoy a magnificent day driving the Crater Rim Trail in the center of the park.
-You’ll explore steam vents, sulphur banks, lava tubes, and so many scenic overlooks like nothing you’ve seen before.

-Take this day at your own pace.
-Add in ranger tours and hikes as the spirit moves you.
 Be sure to stop at the Kilauea Iki Overlook and walk through Nahuku (Thurston Lava Tube).
 The Pu’u Pua’i Overlook is impressive, too.

 If you’ve got a group where some like to hike and others prefer to drive, drop the hikers out for the half-mile walk on the paved trail at Pu’u Puai’i to walk Devastation Trail.
 The driver can pick you up at the outlook a half-mile away.